 2014 Jewish Museum, London

-2012 Stadium Suite, Cultural Olympiad, Olympic Park, London
+2012 Cultural Olympiad, Olympic Park, London

 2011 Library of Congress, Washington DC*